 The conference followed a simple format with a 2 hour morning session, one in the afternoon, and a hosted lunch by the sponsors that allowed participants informal time to deepen relationships and extend important conversations.

-Diplomatikus chairman and founder, Thomas Cromwell introduced the conference theme and guidelines to begin the morning session followed by a quick pass around the table for participant self introductions.
+Thomas Cromwell, introduced the conference theme and guidelines to begin the morning session followed by a quick pass around the table for participant self introductions.
 All then followed with substantial presentations and commentary on current challenges delineated in the conference invitation: